12 Top-Rated Things to Do in Brainerd, MN

 True to Minnesota fashion, Brainerd takes pride in honoring the hero of local legend, Paul Bunyan.
 Paul Bunyan Land is a local amusement park that has been teaching residents and visitors about Minnesota's alleged native son since 1954.
 You'll know you've arrived at this Brainerd tourist attraction when you see the 26-foot-tall animated Paul Bunyan statue.

 Within the amusement park are more than 25 rides, from carnival-style Ferris wheel and Merry-Go-Rounds to a Mini Himalaya experience and even a Pioneer Village.
-In fact, you'll find one of the largest antique shops within Minnesota at the Pioneer Village.
-The village has a 19th-century school house, a petting zoo, church, and a recreated log home.
+In fact, you'll find one of the largest antique shops in Minnesota at the Pioneer Village.
+The village has a 19th-century schoolhouse, a petting zoo, a church, and a recreated log home.

 Address: 17553 MN-18, Brainerd, Minnesota